At least 55 people died on Maui. Residents had little warning before wildfires overtook a town

 Firefighters eventually arrived and escorted Leonard and other survivors through the flames to safety.

+“Without a doubt, it feels like a bomb was dropped on Lahaina,” Gov. Green said after walking the ruins of the town Thursday morning with Maui County Mayor Richard Bissen Jr.

+Firefighters managed to build perimeters around most of the Lahaina fire and another near the resort-filled area of Kihei, but they were still not fully contained Thursday afternoon.

-Hawaii Emergency Management Agency spokesperson Adam Weintraub told The Associated Press on Thursday that the department’s records don’t show that Maui’s warning sirens were triggered on Tuesday.
+Hawaii Emergency Management Agency spokesperson Adam Weintraub told The Associated Press that the department’s records don’t show that Maui’s warning sirens were triggered on Tuesday, when the Lahaina fire began.
 Instead, the county used emergency alerts sent to mobile phones, televisions and radio stations, Weintraub said.

 It’s not clear if those alerts were sent before widespread power and cellular outages cut off most communication to Lahaina.
-Communications have been spotty across the island, in fact, with 911, landline and cellular service failing at times.
+Across the island, in fact, 911, landline and cellular service have failed at times.

-Fueled by a dry summer and strong winds from a passing hurricane, the fire started Tuesday and took Maui by surprise, racing through parched brush covering the island and then flattening homes and anything else that lay in its path.

 Maui Fire Department Chief Brad Ventura said the fire moved so quickly from brush to neighborhoods that it was impossible to get messages to the emergency management agencies responsible for alerts.

 Lahaina’s wildfire risk was well known.
-Maui County’s hazard mitigation plan, last updated in 2020, identified Lahaina and other West Maui communities as having frequent wildfire ignitions and a large number of buildings at risk of wildfire damage.
+Maui County’s hazard mitigation plan, last updated in 2020, identified Lahaina and other West Maui communities as having frequent wildfires and a large number of buildings at risk of wildfire damage.

-The report also noted that West Maui had the island’s highest population of people living in multi-unit housing, the second-highest rate of households without a vehicle, and the highest rate of non-English speakers.
+The report also noted that West Maui had the island’s second-highest rate of households without a vehicle and the highest rate of non-English speakers.

 “This may limit the population’s ability to receive, understand and take expedient action during hazard events,” the plan noted.